 When Hendrik A. Lorentz devised his transformation formulae in 1890 he

 thought that they applied only to electrically charged bodies, but

 Einstein incorporated them into his special theory of relativity

 assuming that they applied to all bodies.
-The theory tells us that mass
+The theory tells us that with

-increases with velocity, becoming infinite at the speed
+increasing velocity, the mass increases (becoming infinite at the speed

 where m = the mass of the body